American Tabloid: Structure

-American Tabloid is divided into five sections, each exactly one hundred chapters long (many are less than a page in length), and covers exactly five years.
+American Tabloid is divided into five sections.
+As do the other two Underworld USA books, it contains exactly one hundred chapters (many less than a page in length), and covers exactly five years.
 The narration eschews both exposition and lengthy dialog exchanges.
-All chapters begin with the chapter number, the location (usually the name of the city), and the date.
+All chapters begin with the chapter number, the location (usually the name of a city), and the date.
 The action of the book is completely sequential.

 The book is written in the limited third-person, alternating between the three main characters.
 "Document inserts" reproducing newspaper clippings, letters, and transcripts of telephone calls are interspersed between chapters.
 There are flashbacks, but they are restricted to the present-tense memory of the protagonists.

 Plot summary

 Part I, Shakedowns, November – December 1958

 The novel centers around the three principal characters: Pete Bondurant, a former Los Angeles County sheriff's deputy who presently works for billionaire Howard Hughes and runs small-time shakedowns; Kemper Boyd, an FBI agent who covets wealth and power; and Ward Littell, another FBI agent who is Boyd's friend and former partner.
 Although assigned to monitor communist activities, Littell's abiding hatred of organized crime leads him to vie for a spot on the Bureau's Top Hoodlum Squad.

 The three men plot to entrap John F. Kennedy with a call girl; Boyd and Littell for J. Edgar Hoover, Bondurant for Hughes.
-The set-up is successful, but the Kennedy family prevents the transcript of the encounter from being printed in Hughes' Hush-Hush tabloid.
+The set-up is successful, but the Kennedy family prevents the transcript of the encounter from being printed in Hughes' Hush-Hush tabloid newspaper.
 At Hoover's direction, Boyd leaves the FBI and begins working with Hoover's personal nemeses—Kennedy and his younger brother Robert—on the U.S. Senate Select Committee investigating mob involvement in labor unions.
 The Kennedys, with their wealth and privilege, embody everything that Boyd hopes to gain.
 Littell, who meets the Kennedys through Boyd, is enraptured by Robert, both men sharing a hatred for organized crime.